TRAVEL-GVM/MODELMATEAI/README.md

 └── README.md

 > ℹ️ **Note**: The data used by this app is exported from the SharePoint list associated with the ModelMate internal platform.
-The CSV files are placed under the `ModelM/data/` folder.
+The CSV files are placed (always keeping the same file name) under the `ModelM/data/` folder.

 ---